NXT WarGames (2021): Aftermath

 Also on the following episode of NXT, Duke Hudson, who was wearing a blonde wig, talked about his loss to Cameron Grimes at WarGames when Grimes interrupted.
 Hudson told Grimes that he cheated to win and challenged him to a No Holds Barred match for the following week, and Grimes accepted.
 On that subsequent episode, Grimes defeated Hudson to end the feud.
 After the match, Grimes removed Hudson's wig to reveal his bald head.

 Cora Jade took on Dakota Kai on the December 14 episode of NXT, where Jade was victorious.
 After the match, however, Kai attacked Jade, but Raquel González sent Kai retreating.
 Moments later, Gigi Dolin and Jacy Jayne distracted Jade, allowing Mandy Rose to attack her.
 Later that night, González and Kai were being pulled apart by referees while in the parking lot.
 Afterwards, González challenged Kai to a street fight for the following week, which was later made official.
 On that subsequent episode, González defeated Kai.
 Following the match, González called out Rose to demand a title rematch but got Jade instead.
 Moments later, Rose appeared on the TitanTron and challenged both of them to a triple threat match for the NXT Women's Championship at New Year's Evil.
 On the December 28 episode, Rose arranged a tag team match pitting Jade and González against Io Shirai and Kay Lee Ray for that episode's main event, where the winning team got to challenge her for the NXT Women's Championship at New Year's Evil.
 The match was won by Jade and González.

-In 2022, the WarGames concept was moved to the main roster as part of Survivor Series, with that year's event rebranded as Survivor Series WarGames.
+The 2021 NXT WarGames would be the final WWE PPV and livestreaming event to carry the term "pay-per-view", as beginning with Day 1 the following month, WWE began to use the term "premium live event" for all of their events airing on pay-per-view and their livestreaming platforms.
+In addition, the 2021 NXT WarGames would be NXT's last major event to air on traditional PPV as beginning with the 2022 calendar year, NXT's major events became only available via WWE's livestreaming platforms.
+In 2022, the WarGames concept was moved to the main roster as part of Survivor Series, with that year's event rebranded as Survivor Series: WarGames.
 This subsequently ended the NXT WarGames event, which was replaced by NXT Deadline.